 It’s real common in the industry to pay by the day.
 But, I’d encourage you to be very careful of the overtime loss.
 If you pay by the day, that does not get you around overtime.

 With pay for performance, the same thing is true.
 If the crews are not making enough money after regular pay and overtime pay, you could get yourself into trouble.
 This is a sticky area it’s challenging.

 It’s not uncommon for our competitors to pay workers $8/hr, $9/hr, $10/hr.
 It just depends.
 It’s not uncommon for them to pay foreman $12, $13, $14 an hour.
 It’s also not uncommon for spray techs to make in the 30’s.
 That’s in our market.

-I don’t know how useful and helpful that is for you but we tend to pay above average we have very low turnover, and we tend to pay, we tend to take really good care of our guys, and they have the potential to make more money as they do more for the company so long as the quality does not deteriorate.
+I don’t know how useful and helpful that is for you.
+We tend to pay above average and we have very low turnover.
+We take really good care of our guys and they have the potential to make more money as they do more for the company so long as the quality does not deteriorate.

 Feel free to ask a more specific question if you’d like and I’ll try to give you as much information as I can.
 Thanks.